 - POS, security camera, and access control integrations

 However, the value of a VMS does not end with enhanced security and improved loss prevention.
 A VMS can provide a higher ROI through increased sales, better customer service, and reduced expenses.
+The benefits go even further if you choose a cloud VMS.

 For example, Solink’sheat maps can improve the layout of your store, leading to more and bigger sales.
 You can even use video analytics to find instances of retraining needs for better customer service.